HaiGenBuShang/LUKB/README.md

 If you want to change the default port 1111, change "port = 1111" to "port = the_port_you_want" in the app.R file.

 If you like this tool, please cite:
-Xiangnan Li, Shuming Wang, Hui Zhang and Zixin Hu.
+Xiangnan Li, Shuming Wang, Yi Li, Hui Zhang and Zixin Hu.
 LUKB: Preparing Local UK Biobank Data for Analysis. https://github.com/HaiGenBuShang/LUKB

 If you have any questions, please contact: xiangnan_li@fudan.edu.cn